Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET: Discussion

 \section{Discussion}

 This study describes a computational framework that produces fully Bayesian voxel-wise kinetic parameter maps, including full posterior distributions, across an entire TB-PET volume.
 By recasting posterior sampling as a conditional consistency mapping problem, the proposed CM reduces the hundreds to thousands of reverse diffusion steps required by DDPM and SBD into a single forward pass followed by a brief, fixed refinement schedule.
 This idea draws on the theoretical foundations of consistency models in computer vision \cite{song2023consistency} and extends them to medical imaging inverse problems at a scale that has not been reported previously in PET.
-This method is a fast and reliable alternative to classical Bayesian tools such as approximate Bayesian computation (ABC) \cite{fan2021pet} or Markov-chain Monte Carlo (MCMC) sampling \cite{gelman2013bayesian} whose computational demands have so far confined rigorous posterior estimation to a limited number of regions of interest.
+This method is a fast and reliable alternative to classical Bayesian tools such as ABC \cite{fan2021pet} and MCMC \cite{gelman2013bayesian} whose computational demands have so far confined rigorous posterior estimation to a limited number of regions of interest.
 A systematic comparison with the classical approaches shows that CM preserves statistical accuracy but is about five orders of magnitude faster than MCMC.
 Across 100 synthetic test samples, posterior means for the micro-kinetic parameters deviated by $<5$\% from MCMC estimates, whereas ABC produced broader tails and required tens of millions of forward simulations per voxel.
-Processing 1 slice of TB-PET data (66,154 voxels) with CM completed in 1 min, compared with 2 min for parallel ABC on the same GPU cluster and $>1$ month for parallel MCMC on a 128-core CPU cluster.
-Additionally, the CM completed processing the entire TB-PET data (4.4 million voxels) within 1.25 hours.
+Processing 1 slice of TB-PET data (approx. 83,000 voxels) with CM completed in 1 min (using 4 NVIDIA A100 GPUs), compared with 2 min for GPU-accelerated ABC (1 NVIDIA A100 GPU) and over 1 month for parallel MCMC on a 128-core CPU cluster.
+Additionally, the CM completed processing the entire TB-PET data (4.4 million voxels) within 1.25 hours on the 4-GPU setup.
 Our study thus paves the way for routine Bayesian whole-body parametric imaging with uncertainty estimation.